Everything About June Bugs

 What is a June Bug?

 The June beetle is also called the June bug or May beetle.
 It belongs to the genus Phyllophaga, which is a group of nearly 300 species of beetles.
-The subfamily is Melolonthinae, of the family Scarabaeidae.
+The subfamily is Melolonthinae of the family Scarabaeidae.
 The order is Coleoptera.
-The June bug is reddish brown in color and range from 0.5 inch to 1 inch long.
+The June bug is reddish brown in color and ranges from 0.5 inch to 1 inch long.

 The June Bug Cycle